RosettaCommons/demos/tutorials/advanced_protein-protein_docking/advanced_protein-protein_docking_tutorial.md

                     $> cp input_files/docking_minimize.options .
                     cat docking.options

         1. Generate fifty models using the full docking algorithm.
-(This will likely take a while - move on to the next steps while this is running.)
+(The command below only generates one structure, as fifty will likely take a while - adjust the command and move on to the next steps while this is running.)

-                $> $ROSETTA3/bin/rosetta_scripts.default.linuxgccrelease @docking_full.options
+                $> $ROSETTA3/bin/rosetta_scripts.default.linuxgccrelease @docking_full.options -nstruct 1

         1. To have a good comparison for the native structure, we want to minimize the experimental structure into the Rosetta energy function.
 To do this, we run a similar protocol, but skipping the coarse and fine resolution search stages, keeping only the minimization stage.
 This provides us with a like-to-like comparison of the native structure.